pachterlab/kallisto_paper_analysis/README.md

 # kallisto paper analysis

-This repo contains all the analysis to reproduce the results and figures in the [kallisto paper](http://arxiv.org/abs/1505.02710)
+This repository contains snakemake files that allow for the automatic reproducibility of all the analysis, results and figures in the [kallisto paper](http://arxiv.org/abs/1505.02710).

 # Preliminaries